j-helland/grn/examples/mnist/README.md

 # MNIST Example

-The purpose of this example is to show how to use GLB in composition with other job orchestration tools.
+The purpose of this example is to show how to use GRN in composition with other job orchestration tools.
 The tool of choice for this demo will be [doit](https://pydoit.org/), which is a Python DAG-based workflow specification and orchestration tool.

 The details of doit are not important -- it's just another workflow tool.